 Move your body in ways that work for you - Choose movement that works for your body and your level of energy, being mindful if you are battling fatigue.
-Even one session of moderate-to-vigorous physical activity reduces anxiety, and even short bouts of movement are beneficial especially when they take place outside.
-You might consider this no-equipment workout or throwing a virtual dance party.
+Taking a walk or gentle yoga as tolerated might work for you.
+You might also consider this no-equipment workout or throwing a virtual dance party.

 Manage thoughts and feelings - With all this alone time you might find yourself getting stuck in negative thought spirals or feeling emotions more intensely.
 Riding the waves of these highs and lows is difficult; using a coping skill during this time can be helpful.
 A coping skill is a strategy that helps you to adapt to the current situation and tolerate or lessen stressors you are facing.
 This might include listening to a song or making an entire playlist, following a guided drawing mindfulness activity, taking a cold shower, talking to someone about a problem they’re facing, virtually exploring a scenic view or national park, or focusing on your breathing with a strategy like box breathing.
 Find what works for you.

 Maintain connections - While isolated it can start to feel like you’re away on an island and that no one shares your experience.
 Consider leaning on socializing you might have done earlier during the COVID-19 pandemic.
 What did you enjoy about it?
 What did you want to try you didn’t get the chance to?
 You might have lots of people checking in on you, but spending social time engaged in an activity with someone might be more enriching.

 A few options for interesting ways to connect with others: